 Every one of us has a multitude of personality traits within us – we are soft and strong, reserved and outgoing, ambitious and easygoing.
 We are one way with our partner, another way with our children and yet another with our colleagues.
-In different environments and circumstances we call upon the traits that best serve us in that moment.
+In different environments and circumstances, we call upon the traits that best serve us in that moment.
 But what happens when you fall back on traits that you are most comfortable with, rather than reaching into yourself for the one that is most appropriate – especially when things get tough?
 Instead of learning how to take control of your life, you settle for what’s familiar, generating results that leave you wanting more.

 While Sarah loves her business and is deeply connected with her mission to serve people, her leadership style was driving her margin down and threatening her future, and the future of all those she serves.

 Learning how to take control of your life starts with curiosity.
 What are your natural skills, talents and gifts?
 Sarah learned that her gift in business is that of the artist.
 But in order for a business to be successful, artists also need manager/leaders and eventually entrepreneurs if they are going to grow.
-When you take a close look at your values, at what energizes you and at how you best interact with others, you can discover your own true gift – and when Tony helped Sarah better understand her gift as an artist, she was empowered to become the leader her business truly needed.
+When you take a close look at your values, at what energizes you and at how you best interact with others, you can discover your own true gift.
+When Tony helped Sarah better understand her gift as an artist, she was empowered to become the leader her business truly needed.
 Sarah’s business and her employees didn’t need a mom – they needed Sarah to become a strong, certain leader instead of a pleaser.